zeserrado-marques/Basic-stuff/README.md

 Basic scripts in python and imageJ macro language

 ## download pdfs from url inside a pdf
-Contains code used to download pdfs from the web, using url's inside a pdf file as an input
+Contains code used to download pdfs from the web, using urls inside a pdf file as an input